 Audio enhancements and surround technologies improve clarity and spatial sound performance.
-If you're comparing Bowers & Wilkins HTM81 D4 and KEF Reference 4 Meta, both systems are built to enhance your home entertainment experience with strong audio output and advanced features.
+Bowers & Wilkins HTM81 D4 and KEF Reference 4 Meta are feature-rich speaker setups offering a combination of powerful sound, surround experience, and connectivity options.
 Key differences lie in output power, channel setup, and feature support, which influence performance.
 Both models are designed for movies, music, and gaming, delivering a cinematic experience at home.
-Both models offer multiple connectivity options for seamless integration with TVs and other devices.
+Modern connectivity options make these systems flexible for different setups and devices.

 Verdict: Both systems are competitive, and the right option depends on your room size, usage, and feature requirements.